AguaClara/PF200/Summer2019Report.md

 **Figure 3.** The three main compartments of the filter are the entrance tank, sand filter body, and effluent tank.

-Once the settled water enters the tank, the flow gets divided into four separate PVC pipes which feed the filter at four different positions.
+Once the settled water enters the tank, the flow gets divided into four separate PVC pipes which feed the filter at four different elevations.
 The distribution of flow can be seen in figure 4.
 Additionally, the entrance tank has 16.5 cm pipe stubs on three of the four pipes leading to the filter.
-This set up allows the entrance tank to preform during filtration and also during backwash.
-During filtration settled water needs to go through all of the pipes.
-Therefore the water level in the entrance tank needs to be high enough to allow flow into the pipe stubs.
+This allows the entrance tank to function properly during filtration and also during backwash.
+During filtration settled water needs to go through all of the pipes, therefore the water level in the entrance tank needs to be high enough to allow flow into the pipe stubs.
 However, during backwash the flow needs to go through the larger diameter pipe, labeled in red in figure 4.
-This pipe attaches at the lowest point in the filter tank and t
+This pipe attaches at the lowest point in the filter tank and because of that is responsible for fluidizing all of the sand in the tank during the backwash process.
+The pipe stubs ensures us that during backwash all of the flow goes through the bottom most pipe.

 <img src ="https://github.com/AguaClara/Prefabricated-Pilot-Plant/blob/master/Images/Report/Entrance_pipes.jpg?raw=true" >

 # Project Three: System Redesigns